 Absolute Priority: For FY 2012, this priority is an absolute priority.
 Under 34 CFR 75.105(c)(3), we consider only applications that meet this priority.

-To be considered for funding under this absolute priority, applicants must meet the application requirements.
-Any project funded under this absolute priority must also meet the programmatic and administrative requirements specified in the priority.
+To be considered for funding under this absolute priority, applicants must meet the application requirements contained in this priority.
+Any project funded under this absolute priority also must meet the programmatic and administrative requirements specified in the priority.

-(a) A logic model or conceptual framework that depicts at a minimum, the goals, activities, outputs and outcomes of the proposed project.
-A logic model communicates how a project will achieve its outcomes and provides a framework for both formative and summative evaluations of the project;
+(a) A logic model that depicts, at a minimum, the goals, activities, outputs, and outcomes of the proposed project.
+A logic model communicates how a project will achieve its outcomes and provides a framework for both the formative and summative evaluations of the project;

 The following Web sites provide more information on logic models: www.researchutilization.org/matrix/logicmodel_resource3c.html and www.tadnet.org/model_and_performance.